CESNET/eInfra-docs/topics/compute/openstack/docs/how-to-guides/accessing-instances.md

     For more detailed instructions on how to connect using SSH, consult the relevant documentation for your operating system.

     ### Remote Desktop on Ubuntu
     You can connect to a Linux machine in a similar way as to MS Windows using xrdp, which is an open-source version of Microsoft's remote desktop protocol.
-However, Linux cloud images are not ready for xrpd connection in their basic state and some steps need to be taken.
+However, Linux cloud images are not ready for xrdp connection in their basic state and some steps need to be taken.

     1. Install graphical user interface and xrdp service.
 The installation can be done manually after accessing through ssh, but due to the longer GUI installation time and especially in the case of creating a large number of virtual machines, we recommend using the `Customization Script`.
 The minimal version of the script for Ubuntu linux looks like this: